A leader in legal education since 1847.

 In 2014, Judge John L. Carroll stepped down from the deanship having served in that role since 2001.

 After a national Search, Henry C. “Corky” Strickland III became dean on July 1, 2014.
 In June 2021 Strickland announced that he would be stepping down from the deanship effective the end of the 2021-22 academic year.
-On April 11, 2022, Blake Hudson was named dean of the law school and will assume his role on July 1, 2022.
+On April 11, 2022, Blake Hudson was named dean of the law school and assumed his role on July 1, 2022.

 Since 2012, credentials of each admitted class have remained strong.